Bromilow/nibbler/README.md

 Nibbler is the old school snake game.
 We were tasked to implament the logic with three dynamic graphic libraries.

-* Ncurses was implamented in three different ways.
+* Ncurses was implemented in three different ways.

 *Note: This project was developed on OSX.*